fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

         + spawn_game_over(winning_positions, outcome_affinity)
     }

-The methods of the of the Environments resource are described below.
+The methods of the Environments resource are described below.

 new
     Creates the Environments resource.